 The County's parking requirements for residential districts vary by housing type, the number of units, and parking needs.
-Table 6-42 outlines the County's parking requirements for different housing types.
+Table 6-42-49 outlines the County's parking requirements for different housing types.
 Single-family units are required to have two spaces per dwelling, which may be open or covered.
 Similar to single-family units, the requirement for mobile homes, duplexes, or town homes is two spaces per unit.

-TABLE 6-42 PARKING REQUIREMENTS
+TABLE 6-4249 PARKING REQUIREMENTS

-Residential Type Required Spaces Single-family 2 covered or open spaces Duplex or Town House 2 covered or open spaces Multi-family Unit (Apt. or Condo) 1 Studio 1 space + 1⁄4 space for guests 2 One-bedroom 1 1⁄2 spaces + 1⁄4 space for guests 2 Two or more bedrooms 2 spaces + 1⁄4 space for guests 2 Mobile Home 2 covered or open spaces 3 Accessory Dwelling Unit 1 off-street space (may be in the setback) 4 Emergency Shelter 1 space for every 10 beds, plus 2 spaces for staff 5
+Residential Type Required Spaces Single-family 2 covered or open spaces Duplex or Town House 2 covered or open spaces Multi-family Unit (Apt. or Condo) 1 Studio 1 space + 1⁄4 space for guests 2 One-bedroom 1 1⁄2 spaces + 1⁄4 space for guests2 Two or more bedrooms 2 spaces + 1⁄4 space for guests 2 Mobile Home 2 covered or open spaces 3 Accessory Dwelling Unit 1 off-street space (may be in the setback) 4 Emergency Shelter 5 1 space for every 10 beds, plus 2 spaces for staff 65

 - 1 Half of the multi-family spaces shall be covered.
-Ten percent of the multi-family spaces shall be electric vehicle charging spaces (EV spaces). - 2 Curb parking along the property's street frontage may be used to satisfy the guest parking requirements. - 3 Only applicable to mobile home subdivisions. - Parking space is not required if the ADU is established under County Code Section 82-24.006(b), or is exempt from the parking requirement pursuant to County Code Section 82-24.012(i). - 5 May be on an adjacent lot.
+Ten percent of the multi-family spaces shall be electric vehicle charging spaces (EV spaces). - 2 Curb parking along the property's street frontage may be used to satisfy the guest parking requirements. - 3 Only applicable to mobile home subdivisions. - Parking space is not required if the ADU is established under County Code Section 82-24.006(b), or is exempt from the parking requirement pursuant to County Code Section 82-24.012(i). - 5 The County has included Action HE-A6.1 to amend the Zoning Ordinance to ensure that parking standards for emergency shelters are sufficient to accommodate all staff, provided they do not require more parking than other residential or commercial uses within each zone that permits emergency shelters, in compliance with California Government Code Section 65583(a)(4)(A)(ii). - 65 May be on an adjacent lot.